Western North Carolina Alliance Steering Committee

 Originally from Pittsburgh, Lee Anne attended Dickinson College and Emory University Law School.
 After a career as a prosecutor in Atlanta, she and her family (husband Pete, children Robbie, Annalise & Elizabeth) moved to Asheville in 1999.
 While here, Lee Anne has been an instructor at AB-Tech in the Criminal Justice program and in the Sociology Department at UNC Asheville.
 She has also been a volunteer at her children’s schools and served on the boards of several area nonprofits.

 Don has 35 years of professional experience in the development and implementation of corporate location strategies and site selection for commercial and industrial clients, 27 years with The Austin Company.
 In March 2012, Don left Austin to form the Don Schjeldahl Group, a new consulting practice that assists corporate clients in location selection for manufacturing.
-Don also worked with Sierra Nevada Brewing on construction of a new 600,000 barrel per year brewery in Western North Carolina.
-Among his duties was working as a liaison between company and community around advanced programs for sustainability, energy efficiency and renewable energy that are now well established at Sierra Nevada’s other brewery in Chico, Calif.
+Don is also working with Sierra Nevada Brewing on construction of a new 600,000 barrel per year brewery in Western North Carolina.
+Among his duties is working as a liaison between company and community around advanced programs for sustainability, energy efficiency and renewable energy that are now well established at Sierra Nevada’s other brewery in Chico, Calif.

 Cynthia Strain is a photographer who operates Mill Creek Gallery & Framing in Highlands.
 A resident of Highlands for more than 30 years, she has been active in environmental organizing for most of that time.
 Her community activities include: past chair of the Highlands chapter of WNCA; serving on the WNCA steering committee for five years;being a founding member of Highlands Plateau Audubon; and being a 30- year member of the Art League of Highlands.
 She owned the Bird Barn for 10 years before selling it to pursue her other passion, photography.
-She is currently chair of WNCA’s B.E.A.R.
+She is currently chair of WNCAs B.E.A.R.
 Task Force.

 Linda Tatsapaugh is an educational consultant working with children and young adults on the autism spectrum.
 She has run residential programs for students with autism and ADHD for the past 20 years.
 Linda has served on the board of the National Association of Therapeutic Wilderness Camping and in local PTOs.